FeTS-AI/Challenge/Task_2/ranking/readme.md

 # Task 2 Ranking

-Code will follow soon here.
 The ranking method is described on the [challenge website](https://fets-ai.github.io/Challenge/).
+Code will follow here before the testing phase.